-Join The Harkin Institute for Public Policy & Citizen Engagement for our upcoming conference, “Closing the Divide: Integrating medical and dental health care” to learn more about effective strategies and inter-professional approaches to provide quality care for your patients.
+Join The Harkin Institute for Public Policy & Citizen Engagement for the upcoming conference, “Closing the Divide: Integrating Medical and Dental Health Care” to learn more about effective strategies and inter-professional approaches to provide quality care for your patients.

 We know that oral health is critical to overall health; however, the current model for health care is not set up to support collaboration between oral health and primary care.
 The Institute of Medicine and others have proposed integrating oral health into primary care as a way to expand access to recommended treatments and promote better health overall.
 This integration is starting to occur through new approaches to training for both dental and medical providers, promotion of team-based care, and development of medical treatments for oral health problems.

 Join presenters that will share ideas and successful practices from across the United States, including keynote speaker Dr. Bruce Donoff, DMD, MD, Dean of the School of Dental Medicine at Harvard University.
 Plus, this is a great opportunity to network with your peers.
 The conference will include lunch and a social-networking event immediately following the final presentation.